holochain/holochain-rust/doc/architecture/decisions/0010-write-our-own-dht-implementation.md

 ## Decision

-We will to build our own DHT implementation in Rust from scratch.
+We will build our own DHT implementation in Rust from scratch.

 ## Consequences